 Lots of people live in a small home, a small room, or just a small space.
 Some people live in a small apartment because that's all they can afford, and they're grateful for it.

 Some people live in a small apartment or home because they're tired of taking care of a larger place and want to "downsize."

 Others just don't want a large home.
 Small is beautiful!
 And easy, and practical, too!

-But no matter what your reason for living in a small space, you'll undoubtedly have to make some compromises in your decorating, get really organized, and make some adjustments to your lifestyle in order to make everything fit and not feel cramped.
+But no matter what your reason for living in a small space, you'll undoubtedly have to make some compromises in your decorating, get really organized, and make some adjustments to your lifestyle in order to make everything fit without feeling cramped.

 If you're looking for a cozy, intimate space, you're in luck.
-By using soft, snuggly upholstered pieces, dark, warm tones, and dramatic lighting, your tiny corner can become a wonderful private space.
+By using soft, snugly upholstered pieces, dark, warm tones, and dramatic lighting, your tiny corner can become a wonderful private space.